ECSO Readiness Assessment

 Single-point assessments are necessary but insufficient.
 The tool treats assessment as a continuous activity, with first-class support for the time dimension:

-For SOCI Act responsible entities preparing for the proposed SP-2 uplift by 30 June 2028, this is the evidence trail that demonstrates credible intent — quarter by quarter, not just at year end.
+For SOCI Act responsible entities preparing for the now-mandatory SP-2 uplift, this is the evidence trail that demonstrates credible intent — quarter by quarter, not just at year end.

 Every answer, note, evidence change and reviewer override is captured in a chronological audit log — the complete record of who did what and when, with full version history accessible from the in-app log viewer.